ahmed-alzahrani/QUEST/Documentation/Weekly Updates/team14Week2.md

 ***Julian Greppin (100899233):***

-1. The Number of Hours spent on the Project since the lecture of (Lecture):
+1. The Number of Hours spent on the Project since the lecture of (Lecture): 10~

 2. The IDs of Features I have completed this week?
+F5001
+Worked with Mohamed Kazma on his completed features.

 3. The IDs of the features you are planning to tackle from Jan 30 to Feb 6th?